jaijojv/DevOps/README.md

 At First to manage our Jenkins installation we need to create a sudo user.
 ## 1. Creating a Sudo User on Ubuntu for Jenkins
 Log in to your system as the root user.
-Then run the following commands(Prefered username is **jenkins**.
+Then run the following commands(Preferred username is **jenkins**.
 If you want any other username please modify the commands accordingly)

 _Command:_
 ```